A little bit about Gary S Eisenberg

 Gary brings with him an international perspective on South African immigration and citizenship law.
 Educated in the United States, Gary is a Federal Lawyer admitted in Washington D.C..
 Gary’s profession began with international trade regulation and multinational legal compliance.
 He is well published in his field, especially within the transformative context of South Africa’s liberation in 1994.

-He established an outstanding reputation for his creative and steadfast approach to complex immigration problems, gaining recognition for his protracted litigation in the public interest on the democratisation of South Africa’s immigration regulation making process.
-Through his work South Africa’s first Minister of Home Affairs Prince Mangosuthu Buthelezi invited Gary to advise on his final Cabinet draft of the Immigration Act in 2003.
+He established an outstanding reputation for his creative and steadfast approach to handling complex immigration and citizenship problems.
+As a result he is recognised for his protracted litigation on the democratisation of South Africa’s immigration process.
+Prince Mangosuthu Buthelezi, South Africa’s first Minister of Home Affairs, invited Gary to advise on his final Cabinet draft of the Immigration Act in 2003.
 This formed the foundation of South Africa’s current immigration system.

 Gary is recognised as the intellectual leader in his field of immigration law.
 For over 20 years he has been involved in training immigration practitioners and lawyers who have all commenced their own immigration service enterprises.
 In addition he continually publishes expert insights into various and wider aspects of immigration law, including the political environment.
 Gary Eisenberg is also a well-recognised television and radio personality.
 He is able to draw on his experience with over 15,000 cases.
 He has been voted the best Immigration Lawyer in South Africa by his peers for the past 8 years running.